n-b/Bicyclette/Cities.md

 * **Milano** : http://www.bikemi.com/localizaciones/localizaciones.php (no official webservice)

 ## CityBike (aka Clear Channel) 2
 Way too dirty to scrape.
+A new webservice is being created with the other Bysykkel networks. (see above)

 * **Drammen** (List+Details) : `http://drammen.clearchannel.com/stationsmap`